 What blocks us from being compassionate, and what engenders more compassion in others?
 How do we respond to people who are different from us, or who might hold different beliefs?

-Dr. Nathaniel Daw, Princeton Neuroscience Institute
+Professor Nathaniel Daw, Professor of Psychology, Princeton Neuroscience Institute

 As we discover more and more about the brain, will neuroscientific “explanations” about moral behavior become “excuses”?
 How “free”are we, and how would we even know?

 Deena Gottlieb, Rabbinical Student at Hebrew Union College-Jewish Institute of Religion

 Why are humans religious?
 As an aspiring rabbi, this is a central question of my life.